 In this article, we’ll compare the key features of these two streaming TV services to help you make the best pick…

 Table of Contents:

-YouTube TV and Hulu + Live TV both increased their prices in the first half of 2019.
-YouTube TV’s plan costs $49.99 per month, while Hulu + Live TV starts at $44.99 per month — $5 less.
+YouTube TV and Hulu + Live TV both increased their prices in 2019.
+YouTube TV’s plan costs $49.99 per month, while Hulu + Live TV starts at $54.99 per month.

 Those monthly prices are for the base plans only.
 Premium channels and features will cost extra.

 Unlike many cable and satellite TV providers, internet-based streaming services have no setup or equipment fees.
 You can cancel at any time.

 New subscribers can also take advantage of free trials, typically for a week.

 Cable and satellite TV costs a lot more, but some packages have more than 150 channels to choose from.